VictorySpecificationII/AIden/README.md

 ```

 The pylint file, should you wish to modify it is in the project root, named .pylintrc

+# Todo

+Some of the things that I want to do, not an exhaustive list.

+- [x] Instrument LLM API's
+- [ ] Write better exception handling
+- [ ] Modify LLM API to allow downloading, inventory and loading of any model as opposed to current implementation
+- [ ] Build a frontend (voice and text)
+- [ ] Incorporate chat history
+- [ ] Build LLM agents

 # Sources

  - https://nanonets.com/blog/langchain/